dylanhogg/awesome-python/README.md

 14. <a href="https://github.com/pastas)">pastas/</a><b><a href="https://github.com/pastas/pastas">pastas</a></b>
 [https://pastas.readthedocs.io](https://pastas.readthedocs.io)
-:spaghetti: Pastas is an open-source Python framework for the analysis of groundwater time series.
+🍝 Pastas is an open-source Python framework for the analysis of groundwater time series.
 Score: 34/100, Stars: 305, Stars/week: 1, Forks: 58